 Programs take place the first and third Saturday of each month from 11:00 a.m. to 12:00 p.m.
 Stories at the Museum programs are FREE, open to the public, and require no advance registration.
 All ages are welcome.

 Young Virginia House Naturalist Program

-For families with children ages 6 and under This Saturday morning program introduces young children, ages six and under, and their parents to the natural history and unique nature of a place.
+This Saturday morning program introduces young children, ages six and under, and their parents to the natural history and unique nature of a place.
 Children will have the opportunity to explore Virginia House while learning about nature.
 Each program includes a story and a hands-on craft activity.

 Girl Scouts Programming